-Today the paperback version of my book “My Job Isn’t Working!” is being released.
+A few weeks ago the paperback version of my book “My Job Isn’t Working!” was released.
 You may well already know that, as I have been shouting about it ruthlessly and shamelessly, as a tribute to my wife who passed away suddenly when she shouldn’t have, and as a means to increase the amount I can raise for the British Heart Foundation from sales of the book.
 They are spending £35m over 3 years in researching thrombosis, which is what stole Charlotte away silently in the middle of the night.
 I intend to contribute £50,000 to their funds as a memorial to her and to provide her untimely passing with some meaning.
 Donating my net proceeds from sales of the book will be a major part of that campaign.

 Why am I telling you this?
-Because I over the last few days since the Kindle version was released I have felt the power of what can happen when a body of people gets behind you.
+Because since the release I have felt the power of what can happen when a body of people gets behind you.
 Over the last few months I have been encouraging people to subscribe to my book website, and in effect to therefore join the book launch team.
 My incomparable publisher Alison Jones had advised me that in order to achieve Best Seller status on Amazon (and thus make the book more discoverable by others) it is best to co-ordinate purchases of it so that they happen in a fairly tight time window.
 This produces a spike in results, and is picked up by the Amazon algorithm.

 So I started building the team, using a variety of means – mainly targeted emails and Facebook posts.
 Once people knew what had happened to Charlotte and how I was using the book to provide a meaningful legacy from her death they quickly got behind me.
 This is because they could relate to my purpose, and I guess wanted to show their support in this way.